 Symptom Possible Problem Solution The number of "intact packets" (in the diagnostic window) does not change.
 The receiver is not connected.
 Make sure that the receiver is plugged in, and that the cable between the receiver and the personal computer is connected.
-The number of "intact packets" (in the diagnostic window) does not change.
 The program is listening to the wrong serial port.
-Either type A-V to instruct the program to listen to the other port, or connect the receiver to the other port.
-The number of "intact packets" (in the diagnostic window) does not change.
+Lither type A-V to instruct the program to listen to the other port, or connect the receiver to the other port.
 The radio station is off the air.
 Our data transmissions are carried by WERS Boston, FM 88.9.
-WERS is generally off the air from 2:00 until 6:00 am.
-Listen to WERS on a regular FM radio, and wait until it comes back on the air.
-The number of "articles received" (in the diagnostic window) does not change.
+WERS is generally off the air from 2:00 until 6:00 am Listen to WERS on a regular FM radio, and wait until it comes back on the air The number of "articles received" (in the diagnostic window) does not change.
 The number of "unframed packets" and/or the number of "checksum errors" are increasing.
 Poor reception.
 Refer to the discussion on "Antenna and Orientation" in Appendix I.2 - Installing The Hardware.
+The leads on the antenna connector are touching.
+Move the leads on the antenna connector so they no longer touch.
 The number of "articles received" (in the diagnostic window) is increasing, but the number of "matching articles" does not change.
 The program does not have a filter.
 Either re-start the program in a directory that has a filter file (FILTER.TXT), or insert one or more filter lines into the filter window.
 The number of "matching articles" (in the diagnostic window) does not change.
 The number of "articles received" and the number of "articles with unknown keys" are increasing at the same rate.
-The program does not have a key ring.
-Copy the KEYRING.TXT file from the distribution disk into the \news directory, and restart the program.
-Occasional periods of poor reception.
-Radio interference.
-Move the receiver, antenna, and PC away from other electrical equipment.
+The program does not have any keys loaded.
+Copy the CONFIG.TXT file from the distribution disk into the \news directory, and re-start the program.